gumaerc-testorg/res.tll-008-fall-2021/content/pages/inequality-justice-human-rights.md

 *Keywords:* policing, stop-question-and-frisk, racial minorities, political behavior

 *Module Goals:* This problem set explores how/whether policing against citizens and against racial minorities affects political behavior by leveraging a variety of data sources available online, including micro-level administrative data on policing.

+## {{% resource_link "58ebf2bb-b22e-418b-a6ea-6934c70d99ec" "Considered Design Cards" %}}

+*Authors:* Mikaela Springsteen, Madhurima Das, Swati Gupta

+The activities which these cards contain are designed to subvert expectations and elicit conversation regarding the social and ethical responsibilities associated with design.
+They are organized into five categories: inputs, processes, outputs, feedback loops, and ecosystems, each of which focuses on a different part of the design or product lifecycle.

+These cards are intended to help foster in users a creative and flexible approach to the potential impacts of a design process, rather than treating any such outcomes or impacts as a formulaic "check-box" aspect of design.
+Indeed, flexibility is built into the very nature of the cards themselves—these cards can be used in a variety of settings, and while the cards may have specific time and material requirements listed, they can often be adapted and ‘remixed’ to suit specific learning environments and contexts.

-### MIT Case Studies in Social and Ethical Responsibilities of Computing
+## MIT Case Studies in Social and Ethical Responsibilities of Computing

 Brief, specially commissioned and peer-reviewed cases intended to be effective for undergraduate instruction across a range of classes and fields of study.
 Some cases are paired with active learning projects developed by students at MIT and reviewed by faculty and senior researchers.

+### Summer 2023

+[**Pretrial Risk Assessment on the Ground: Algorithms, Judgments, Meaning, and Policy**](https://mit-serc.pubpub.org/pub/czviu6qc?readingCollection=e057132a)**, by Cristopher Moore, Elise Ferguson, and Paul Guerin**

+*Keywords:* risk assessment, pretrial detention, algorithmic fairness, criminal justice reform

-#### Winter 2023
+### Winter 2023

 [**Algorithmic Fairness in Chest X-ray Diagnosis: A Case Study**](https://mit-serc.pubpub.org/pub/algorithmic-chest/)**, by Haoran Zhang, Thomas Hartvigsen, and Marzyeh Ghassemi (MIT)**